WeiqiMaster/WalkinClinic_Android/README.md

 | dahong he| 300063385|

 How to login as Admin:
-In the main screen, Input "Admin" in the email bar, and "300066475" in the password bar.
+In the main screen, Input "admin" in the email bar, and "300066475" in the password bar.